FaizanImran-blip/2D-SNAKE.game/README.md

 This is a simple **Snake 2D Game** implemented in C++.
-The objective of the game is to navigate the snake to eat food-
+The objective of the game is to navigate the snake to eat food
 ## Features:
 - Playable in the terminal.
 - The snake grows longer as it eats food.